CruGlobal/godtools-swift/README.md

 - Animation logic (SwiftUI).
 - References a ViewModel using property wrapper @ObservedObject.
 - Observes ViewModel output via @Published properties.
 - Sends inputs to the ViewModel (button tap, text input, page viewed, etc.).
+Purpose here is to drive data.

 ##### ViewModel Responsibilities
-- Considered a View representation.
+- Considered a View representation or data backing of the View.
 However, knows nothing of the specific UI elements that structure a View.
 - Defines the inputs, these are typically user initiated inputs.
 The view makes calls to these inputs in order to drive the data.
 - Communicates to the Domain Layer via UseCases which are injected upon initialization.
 - Provides output to the View via @Published properties to update View state by implementing Combine's ObservableObject protocol.